CruzFM/CruzFM/README.md

 👩‍💻 I'm currently working on my skills in order to be a good asset for the company that decides to trust in me by hiring me.
 Currently on the Alkemy.org skill up program.

-🧠 I'm currently learning Java in order to become a Fullstack developer.
+🧠 I'm currently learning C# in order to become a Fullstack developer.

 📫 How to reach me: via email and LinkedIn

 😄 Pronouns: he/his

 ⚡️ Fun fact: I started learning web development before graduation because I wanted to help some relatives by building websites for their companies.
 I fell so in love with programming that, after graduation, I decided to switch into this career path.